SidVedi/Hack2024/canshare.md

 ### 4. Shared endpoints reduce integration risk

-By reusing the Strategy page's endpoints (`/games-new-config`, `/get-player-next-actions`) and UI components (`PlayerActionsMenu`, `SelectBoardCardsModal`), we eliminate a class of bugs where the trainer and the strategy browser show different configuration options or produce different results for the same setup.
+By reusing the Strategy page's endpoints (`/games-new-config`, `/get-player-next-actions`) and config cascade logic, we eliminate a class of bugs where the trainer and the strategy browser show different configuration options or produce different results for the same setup.

 ---